johnny-builder/virtualizing-macOS-in-VMWare/README.md

 `Apple Mac OS X`, select the version you got, give it a nice name,

-give it 80 GB of storage and make sure to hit `Store virtual disk as a single file`
+Give it 80 GB of storage and make sure to hit `Store virtual disk as a single file`

 `Customize hardware`

-give it some ~[[GOGOL KROM FOOD]]~ RAM
+Give it some ~[[GOGOL KROM FOOD]]~ RAM

-give it 3 Processors
+Give it 3 Processors

-at New CD/DVD (SATA) add the macOS iso you got,
+At New CD/DVD (SATA) add the macOS iso you got,

 `Close`, `Finish`.